 The Benefits of Emotion Focused Coping and Stress Management

-There are proactive ways to face difficult situations.
+There are proactive ways to manage emotional distress.
 Finding strategies that work for you will help you significantly, even if the stressors within your life cannot be eliminated entirely or are only slightly reduced.

-For many people, avoidance is often their first reaction to a difficult issue, although avoidance often prolongs facing the situation.
+For many people, avoidance is often their first reaction to a difficult issue, although doing so often prolongs facing the situation.
 It’s important to accept what must be confronted while you decide to pursue a different approach to address your stress and help you deal with it now and in the long term.

-Emotion-focused coping provides you with an opportunity to stay focused and think more clearly about a situation instead of viewing it as an impossible obstacle that you will never be able to overcome.
+Emotion focused coping skills provide you with an opportunity to stay focused and think more clearly about a situation instead of viewing it as an impossible obstacle that you will never be able to overcome.

 For example, a major project at work may become a severe stressor for you when all the job’s challenging factors are combined.
 The project becomes less overwhelming and emotional for you by deconstructing the project and assessing each section or step individually.

 Strategies for Coping with Distress

 There are helpful ways and strategies for you to cope with stress using emotion-focused techniques.
 Often, stress results from our perception of a scenario, which creates a heightened sense of urgency and negativity, and eventually affecting our mental health.

-In these types of situations, problem-focused coping strategies only work effectively once the stressors are viewed through a realistic lens instead of dwelling on the issue and internally inflating its importance.
+In these types of situations, problem focused strategies only work effectively once the stressors are viewed through a realistic lens instead of dwelling on the issue and internally inflating its importance.